Understanding 2E Kids

 The second is that I have found very few schools that “do gifted” well.
 I would continue to work with the school, but I also would pursue programs and experiences on your own (or you risk losing valuable time).
 Mind you, it is getting better.
 The internet and social media have been a game-changer for things like this.
 But, we still have a long way to go.

 When giftedness masks skill deficits, that can only take you so far.
 Eventually, when they reach higher grade levels with higher expectations (social or academic), they may hit a wall.
-The sad truth is, they may never get the proper diagnosis and support.
+Sadly, they may never get the proper diagnosis and support.
 The 2E child might also have issues that outweigh his giftedness.

 Giftedness may sometimes mask thinking and learning differences.
-There are times when the child’s extreme strengths are cancelled out by skill deficits and vice versa.
+There are times when the child’s strengths are canceled out by skill deficits and vice versa.
 2E students can also seem as if they’re only average students.

 Gifted with an IEP

 However, let me clarify.
-Not all states recognize giftedness or have an obligation to provide services to gifted students.
+Not all states recognize giftedness or are obligated to provide services to gifted students.
 What IDEA tries to clarify is that being gifted is not a reason to withhold an IEP for the areas of need.

 To be successful, both a 2E student’s giftedness and challenges must be addressed.
 They must be challenged in their areas of strength, and must be supported in areas they find challenging, just like any other student who has a thinking and learning difference.